gajos112/VolumeShadowCopyCollector/README.md

 In addition to the collected files, inside the ZIP file you can find a log.txt file.
 As the name suggests, this file contains all logs demonstrating which files were collected, and which were not.

 # Updates
-The current version of the tool conly ollects files from the ReccleBin that are smaller than 100MB.
-I discovered that otherwise the collection can be extremaly big.
+The current version of the tool only collects files from the Recycle Bin that are smaller than 100 MB.
+Otherwise, I have found the collection can be extremely large.